 Classroom Decorum & Email: To avoid distracting others in the classroom, please arrive on time and do not leave early unless given prior permission.
 When class is in session, please respect others in the room and refrain from sending or receiving phone calls, pages, or text messages.
 Please be sure audible signals are turned off before class begins.
 Please restrict the use of email to the minimally necessary volume and put your full name at the end of email messages and the course name and number in the subject heading.
 Email questions regarding how to do a particular homework problem should be first directed to your TAs.
-If you can't make it to office hours, you can also email specific homework questions to ECON171SS13@gmail.com and one of the TAs will respond to your query.
-Additionally, the TAs will monitor the discussion boards on TED, and these will be opened so that you can collaborate with your peers on problem sets.
+If you can't make it to office hours, you can also email specific homework questions to your TAs who will respond to your query.
 Questions regarding course policies will be directed to the syllabus (if applicable).
 All other general questions are welcome!